ibm-cloud-docs/vmware-service/archiref/arch-pattern-vmwaas/arch-pattern-vmwaas-sccwpp.md

 ## Pattern for integrating Security and Compliance Center Workload Protection
 {: #arch-pattern-vmwaas-sccwpp-vcs}

-The following diagram shows an example of integrating a VMware as a Service instance with Security and Compliance Center Workload Protection.
+The following diagram shows an example of integrating a {{site.data.keyword.vcf-aas-full}} instance with Security and Compliance Center Workload Protection.

 ![Pattern for integrating Security and Compliance Center Workload Protection ](../../images/arch-pattern-scwpp-vmwaas.svg "Security and Compliance Center Workload Protection."){: caption="Figure 1.
 Security and Compliance Center Workload Protection" caption-side="bottom"}